 - Forensics and Criminalistics, collecting and analyzing physical evidence in the field and in the laboratory using advanced and innovative technologies in a law enforcement setting.

 - Advanced Research and Development of non-invasive and non-destructive methods (field-deployable and bench instrumentation) for the examination and analysis of archaeological materials.

 - Investigations in ancient technologies of paint-glaze ceramics, synthetic pigments, mural paintings, rock art, glass, metal, dyes and composite artifacts.

 - Authentication and provenance studies in a law enforcement setting.

 - Studies of the kinetics and mechanisms of deterioration of ancient materials.

-- Synthesis and engineering of new biomimetic materials to mitigate the decay of ancient artifacts.
+- Synthesis and engineering of new functional and environmentally sustainable materials to mitigate the decay of ancient artifacts.